hjfitz/csv-parser/README.md

 # csv-parser
-A promise-based library for parsing objects to CSV and vice-versa
+A promise-based library for parsing objects to CSV and vice-versa, based loosely on [RFC 4180](https://tools.ietf.org/html/rfc4180)